Astor63/TPS-Mods/Quests Improvement/Double Quest Rewards/ReadMe.md

 ### To do:

-- [ ] Upgrade the Double Quest Rewards to weapon/item rewards for the DLCs
+- [ ] Upgrade the *Double Quest Rewards* to weapon/item rewards for the DLC *Claptastic Voyage*.
 - [ ] Make (again) a new playthrough to be sure that all the Unique weapon/item rewards are given correctly.
 - [ ] Clean the code and remove all my ~~shitty~~ notes.
 - [ ] Erase this to-do list.

 ### Credits & Thanks:

-I find a lot of useful informations on the Resource page from the [Wiki](https://github.com/BLCM/BLCMods/wiki) of course, but also all the Mission Names and Mission Objectives on the [Resources page](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/FromDarkHell/Resources) from [FromDarkHell](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/FromDarkHell), so thanks for your work, @FromDarkHell
+I find a lot of useful informations on the Resource page from the [Wiki](https://github.com/BLCM/BLCMods/wiki) so thanks for those who write it.

 ### Note: